curl/curl/docs/URL-SYNTAX.md

 ## Scheme

 The scheme specifies the protocol to use.
 A curl build can support a few or many different schemes.
-You can limit what schemes curl should acccept.
+You can limit what schemes curl should accept.

 curl supports the following schemes on URLs specified to transfer.
-They are matched case insensitvely:
+They are matched case insensitively:

 `dict`, `file`, `ftp`, `ftps`, `gopher`, `http`, `https`, `imap`, `imaps`, `ldap`, `ldaps`, `mqtt`, `pop3`, `pop3s`, `rtmp`, `rtmpe`, `rtmps`, `rtmpt`,